sdbishoyi/sdbishoyi.github.io/_pages/about.md

 # My Worldline

-I am a doctoral fellow in the Engineering and Applied Sciences PhD program at the College of Engineering, University of Massachusetts Dartmouth.
+Currently, I am a 3rd year PhD researcher at the University of Massachusetts(UMass) Dartmouth working on computational gravitational physics.
+I use numerical methods for solving partial differential equations that arise in Black Hole Perturbation theory.

-I am a member of the [U<sup>2</sup>GRC Group](https://web.uri.edu/gravity){:target="_blank"} where I work on the two body problem in general relativity.
-This involves studying the dynamics and time evolution of the gravitationally bound two body system by treating gravity as the curvature of spacetime.
+I am a member of the [U<sup>2</sup>GRC Group](https://web.uri.edu/gravity){:target="_blank"} formed from the combination of gravity groups at UMass Dartmouth and University of Rhode Island.

-I completed my integrated BS-MS degree at [Indian Institute of Science Education and Research, Kolkata](https://www.iiserkol.ac.in/web/en){:target="_blank"} in may 2022, majoring in Physics and a minor in mathematics.

-I like teaching and have thus far served as a teaching assistant for undergrad courses such as Classical Mechanics I and II, Electrodynamics I and Introduction to Computation.
-In my free time, I like playing or watching football and cricket, walking in a natural setting, some simple paper-cutting crafts and reading some interesting book.
+I have a passion for teaching(both others and myself) and have thus far served as a teaching assistant for several undergrad courses such as Classical Mechanics I and II, Electrodynamics I and Introduction to Computation.
+In my free time, I like playing and watching football and cricket, meandering in a natural setting, watching movies/anime and reading biographies of people and historical accounts of past events.